 Community Partnership: Drama | L6 | Autumn, Spring

-A feeling of personal achievement through contribution and dedication to the community will be the rewards for boys during Community Partnership: Drama.
+A feeling of personal achievement through contribution and dedication to the community will be the rewards for students during Community Partnership: Drama.

 Composition | Y11, L6, U6 | Autumn

-Enhanced musical creativity as well as greater knowledge of important music theory will be the rewards for boys during Composition.
+Enhanced musical creativity as well as greater knowledge of important music theory will be the rewards for students during Composition.

 Working with the School’s professional musicians and using powerful software including Sibelius and GarageBand, pupils will be mentored in the art of musical composition, creating original musical works for solo and group performers.